Empirical Relevance of Ambiguity in First-Price Auctions

 Date Written: June 30, 2017

 We study the identification and estimation of first-price auctions with independent private values if bidders face ambiguity about the valuation distribution and have maxmin expected utility.
-We exploit variation in the number of bidders to nonparametrically identify the true valuation distribution and the lower envelope of the bidders’ set of priors.
-We extend the identification result to allow for constant relative risk aversion and unobserved auction heterogeneity that can be correlated with the number of bidders.
-We propose a flexible Bayesian estimation method based on Bernstein polynomials, and our Monte Carlo experiments show that the method estimates the parameters precisely and chooses reserve prices with nearly maximal revenues – whether there is ambiguity or not.
-Incorrectly assuming no ambiguity may induce estimation bias and loss of revenue.
-We apply our method to a sample of U.S. timber auctions and find evidence of ambiguity in auctions from the Pacific Northwest region.
+Using variation in the number of bidders we nonparametrically identify the true valuation distribution and the lower envelope of the set of prior beliefs.
+We also allow for CRRA and unobserved auction heterogeneity, and propose a Bayesian estimation method based on Bernstein polynomials.
+Monte Carlo experiments show that our estimator performs well, and incorrectly ignoring ambiguity induces bias and loss of revenue.
+We find evidence of ambiguity in timber auctions in the Pacific Northwest.

 Keywords: first-price auction, identification, ambiguity aversion, maxmin expected utility, Bayesian estimation

 Suggested Citation: Suggested Citation